invoice-collector/website/docs/tutorials/deployement/google-cloud.md

 sidebar_position: 3
 ---

-# Azure Landing Zone
+# Google Cloud

 :::warning[Warning]

 This tutorial is not available yet!
-You can check [this link](https://learn.microsoft.com/en-gb/azure/ai-services/containers/docker-compose-recipe) instead.
 :::